-Benjamin Sacks is an associate policy researcher at the RAND Corporation and a professor of political geography at the Pardee RAND Graduate School.
-At RAND, Sacks employs mixed-method approaches to examine the history, political geography, public diplomacy, and networks of major power competition.
+Benjamin Sacks is a policy researcher at the RAND Corporation and a professor of political geography at the Pardee RAND Graduate School.
+At RAND, Sacks employs mixed-method approaches to examine the history, political geography, public diplomacy, and networks of major power competition, defense acquisition, and contested spaces.
+He has also led a study examining international radio broadcast strategy.
 He has briefed the Joint Staff J-7 Directorate and Congressional staffers.
 Outside of RAND, he has published articles or chapters in Journal of Cold War Studies (forthcoming), History of Cartography (forthcoming), History of Military Cartography, Oxford Handbook on the History of Consumption, Companion to World History, and New England Quarterly.
 Sacks completed his postdoctoral fellowship at Harvard University’s Center for History and Economics, his Ph.D. and M.A. at Princeton University, and his B.A. at Tufts University.
 He is a permanent elected fellow of the Royal Geographical Society and a 2009 Beinecke Scholar.

 Benjamin J. Sacks, "Whose Islands?
 The Cartographic Politics of the Falklands, 1763–1982,," in Elri Liebenberg, Imre Demhardt, and Soetkin Vervust, eds., History of Military Cartography: 5th ICA Symposium on the History of Cartography, Springer, 2015